sap-tutorials/btp-foundation/tutorials/cp-monitoring-alerts-onpremise/cp-monitoring-alerts-onpremise.md

 Finally, restart the application for your change to take effect.

-In the text area below, enter the text you inserted in the **JVM Arguments** field.

 ### Deploy the WAR file locally

-Use Java Web Tomcat 8 server and deploy the WAR file locally.
+Use Java Web Tomcat 9 server and deploy the WAR file locally.
 See [Deploy Locally with the Console Client](https://help.sap.com/viewer/ea72206b834e4ace9cd834feed6c0e09/Cloud/en-US/937c833b72bb101490cf767db0e91070.html).

 ### Configure the Cloud Connector